ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Time to live for DNS record.
 A value of 1 is `automatic`.
 The default value is `1`.

 `--proxied`
 :   Control whether or not traffic flows through the security and performance functions on CIS.
 CIS proxies traffic only for `A`, `AAAA`, and `CNAME` records.
-Valid values: `true`, `false`.
+Valid values are `true` and `false`.

 `--json`
 :   The JSON file or JSON string that is used to describe a DNS Record.
 Supported DNS Record types are: `A`, `AAAA`, `CNAME`, `NS`, `TXT`, `MX`, `LOC`, `SRV`, `CAA`,`PTR`.